-- 3) The objective of the Board's education program is to help board members gain an adequate level of knowledge and understanding of all major facets of a public retirement system, including but not limited to: - a) The legal and fiduciary obligations of board members including but not limited to requirements of trust law, the Political Reform Act, the California Constitution, the Public Records Act, legal status of charter cities, open meeting laws, and generally accepted ethical standards. - b) Roles of the Board, committees, management, and vendors; and principles of effective governance, decision-making, and conduct of meetings. - c) The structure and workings of the City of San Jose and how the Plan operates in relation to it. - d) The general design of the pension plan and health care plan. - e) Actuarial principles and concepts, including but not limited to: - i) Selection of actuarial assumptions; - ii) Calculation of normal cost and actuarial liability; - iii) Funding and determination of contributions. - f) Investment concepts including but not limited to asset allocation policy, asset/liability management, and investment risk management, including mean-variance and other optimization techniques. - g) Capital market history and efficiency, and the general characteristics of public and private market asset classes. - h) Investment performance measurement and evaluation. - i) Benefit administration and operations. - j) Disabilities. - k) Accounting and auditing. - I) Risk management.
+- 3) The objective of the Board's education program is to help board members gain an adequate level of knowledge and understanding of all major facets of a public retirement system, including but not limited to: - a) The legal and fiduciary obligations of board members including but not limited to requirements of trust law, the Political Reform Act, the California Constitution, the Public Records Act, legal status of charter cities, open meeting laws, and generally accepted ethical standards. - b) Roles of the Board, management, and vendors; and principles of effective governance, decision-making, and conduct of meetings. - c) The structure and workings of the City of San Jose and how the Plan operates in relation to it. - d) The general design of the pension plan and health care plan. - e) Actuarial principles. - Asset allocation policy, asset/liability management, and investment risk management. - Capital market history and the general characteristics of public and private market asset classes. - h) Investment performance measurement and evaluation. - Benefit administration and operations. - j) Disabilities. - k) Accounting and auditing. - Risk management.